 You have/will receive a written notification with additional details.
 We'll provide updates detailing any changes in flow or dam condition.
+What is the best way to contact you with additional updates? [record contact information].

-Potential Failure Level Written Notification Script
+Potential Failure Emergency Level Written Notification Script